“This post may contain affiliate links. Please read my disclosure for more info.

 Things like buying a new couch, or taking on a car payment, or even how you spend your weekend become clear when you can measure them against your goal.
 It also becomes easier to pass on things people around you might be chasing.

-But what if for example, you had set a goal six months ago to move to Florida in two years?
+What if for example, you had set a goal to move to Florida in two years?

 - You’d probably have an account setup to save for your move.